netervati/pseudo-rest-api/content/docs/getting-started.md

 ## Creating your first app

-Think of apps as mock servers, which can help you organize and group your fake endpoints.
+Think of apps as fake servers, which can help you organize and group your fake endpoints.

 - To create an app, click the **New App** button on the dashboard and complete the form.
 Click, the **Proceed** button afterwards.